COVID-19: guidance for council tenants about what we’re doing

 Our HomeChoice lettings service will continue with safety procedures in place.

 Caretaking and cleaning

 Our caretaking and cleaning services continue with a particular focus on high-touch areas such as handrails and door handles

 We continue to support home adaptions, but there is likely to be a delay with installing some home adaptations due to the level of work coming into the team.

 Tenants living in blocks of flats or sheltered housing schemes

 You should take extra care when using shared facilities:

-- only use communal laundry facilities during your allocated wash times and don’t take other members of your household with you, unless they can’t be left alone
+- don’t take other members of your household with you, unless they can’t be left alone.

 If you have access to a communal garden, follow social distancing guidelines.